w1r2p1/AlgoTrading/README.md

 - `Database.py`: Manages the databases.
 One database for paper_trading, another for live trading.
 - `Echange.py`: Manages the interface with Binance's REST API.
 - `Helpers.py`: Helper methods.
-- `/assets.py`: stores some usefull files, and the Binance and Telegram credentials.
+- `/assets`: stores some usefull files, and the Binance and Telegram credentials.
-- `/backtesting.py`: Multiple scripts to backtest strategies.
+- `/backtesting`: Multiple scripts to backtest strategies.
-- `/experimentations.py`: Files in progress to test personal ideas.
+- `/experimentations`: Files in progress to test personal ideas.

+## To-Do

+- Create a simple GUI for `Trading.py`
+- Investigate minute timeframe strategies
+- Investigate orderbook imbalance strategies

 ## Disclaimer